 Tom's principal publications include: Theology against Religion: Constructive Dialogues with Bonhoeffer and Barth (T&T Clark, 2011); Barth, Origen, and Universal Salvation: Restoring Particularity (OUP, 2009); New Perspectives for Evangelical Theology (Routledge, 2010); and The Vocation of Theology Today (Cascade, 2013, with Rachel Muers and Simeon Zahl).
 He is also the author of over 50 articles and book chapters.
 His current work focuses on ecclesiology, and he is currently editing the draft of the first volume (Participating in the Priestly Catholicity of the Church which will be published in autumn 2019) of his 3 volume Protestant Ecclesiology.
-Alongside this, with Maria Dekake and Steven Kepnes, he is writing A Handbook for Scriptural Reasoning, and co-editing a book on the influence of Peter Ochs on theology and philosophy.
+Alongside this, with Maria Dekake and Steven Kepnes, he is writing A Handbook for Scriptural Reasoning, and he is working on s shorter monograh provisionally entitled The Breadth of Salvation.
 Tom is the editor of Brill's Companions to Modern Theology Series and co-editor of the Edinburgh University Press Critical History of Theology Series.
 He is a member of the editorial boards of The Journal for Scriptural Reasoning and Holiness (a newly launched Methodist peer-reviewed journal), as well as being a consultant editor for Stanford University Press's 'Encountering Traditions' series.

 Tom is the former Secretary of Society for the Study of Theology (2010-2013; acting secretary 2008-10); and has served as co-chair of the Scriptural Reasoning Panel at the American Academy of Religion, for which he currently sits on the Book Awards Jury for the History of Religion Section.
 He was elected a founding member of the Royal Society of Edinburgh Young Academy of Scotland, and is an Honorary Professor of Theology at St Mellitus College, London.
 He has been a visiting research fellow at St John's College, Durham, and College of Arts and Sciences International Visiting Scholar and Visiting Professor in Religion at the University of Virginia.